 Woman, boy, 5, drown in Houston home of ex-Dodger Crawford

-HOUSTON - A 5-year-old boy and a woman have drowned in the backyard pool of former LA Dodger player Carl Crawford’s Houston home.
-The Houston Chronicle reports police were called about 2:40 p.m.
-Saturday for a reported drowning at a north Houston home that property and business records list as belonging to Crawford.
-Police spokeswoman Jodi Silva tells the paper the boy was swimming in the pool when he began to have trouble breathing, and the woman jumped in to save him.
-Both were later declared dead at a hospital.
+HOUSTON (AP) - A 5-year-old boy and a woman drowned in the backyard pool of former Los Angeles Dodgers player Carl Crawford’s Houston home, according to reports.
+Houston police were called about 2:40 p.m.
+Saturday for a reported drowning at a north Houston home that property and business records list as belonging to Crawford, The Houston Chronicle reports.
+Police spokeswoman Jodi Silva told the paper that the boy was swimming in the pool when he began to have trouble breathing, and the woman jumped in to save him.
+Both were unresponsive when police arrived and later declared dead at a hospital, Silva said.
 No further details were immediately available.
-Contact information for Crawford could not be immediately found.

-For copyright information, check with the distributor of this item, Houston Chronicle.

 More News